Ferdinand57/test_repo/README.md

 }
 ```

-Usage: Use borders to outline elements, separate sections, or add visual emphasis.

-Padding:
+- Padding:

 Purpose: Adds space inside the element between the content and the border.

+Usage: Use padding to ensure content isn't touching the borders and to improve readability.

 Implementation:
 ```